bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 If you run into any difficulties, try reviewing the relevant documentation pages for this release, and if that doesn't help sufficiently, don't hesitate to drop into the [IRC channel](https://webchat.freenode.net/?channels=bedrock).
+The channel can be slow, but if you stick around, someone will assist you eventually.